dorolucOwO/wallpapers/wallpapers/README.md

-Wallpaper that i use in my Arch Linux + DWM review is wall.p
+The wallpaper I used in my Arch Linux + DWM review is wall.jpg ️☁️🌈